adminsend/ZTA/README.md

 #### Check Point Software Zero Trust Architecture
 Provides a Zero Trust security architecture designed to reduce cybersecurity risk by eliminating implicit trust within an organization’s IT infrastructure.

-As a drawback all vendorspecific implementations only work well in the vendors own ecosystem.
+As a drawback all vendorspecific implementations only work well within the vendors own ecosystem.
 This implies benefits and drawbacks, depending if one is or is not already within the respective ecosystm.

 ---